simonghales/react-three-game-engine/README.md

 ### Note
 The planck.js integration currently isn't fully fleshed out.
-I've only been adding in support for functionality on a as-needed basis for my own games.
+I've only been adding in support for functionality on an as-needed basis for my own games.

-Also if you delve into the source code for this package, it's a bit messy!
+Note: if you delve into the source code for this package, it's a bit messy!

 ## Get Started